pymumu/tinylog/README.md

     `Function`：set whether the log is output to screen.

-1. tlog_open(const char *logfile, int maxlogsize, int maxlogcount, int block, int buffsize, int multiwrite, int nocompress)
+1. tlog_open(const char *logfile, int maxlogsize, int maxlogcount, int buffsize, unsigned int flag)

     `Function`: Initializes a new log stream.
 When finished, it is closed with tlog_cloese.
     `logfile`: log file
     `maxlogsize`: The maximum size of a single log file.
     `maxlogcount`: The number of archived logs.
-    `block`: Whether the block is blocked when the buffer is insufficient.
     `buffsize`: The size of the buffer.
+    `flag`: log output flag: List of flags are as follows
-    `multiwrite`: Enable multi-process write single log mode.
+    * `TLOG_MULTI_WRITE`: Enable multi-process write single log mode.
 (Note: When using this mode, the maxlogsize parameter of all processes must be the same)
-    `nocompress`: not compress archive log file.
+    * `TLOG_NOCOMPRESS`: The archive log is not compressed.
+    * `TLOG_SEGMENT`: Log segmentation, used to register the callback function, returns a complete log for subsequent processing.
+    * `TLOG_NONBLOCK`: Do not block when buffer is insufficient.
+    * `TLOG_SCREEN`: Output logs to the screen.
     `return value`: log stream handle.

 1. tlog_close(tlog_log *log)